 Cosmetology instructor training at DTC includes the following subjects:

 - Educational Psychology

 - Classroom Management

 - Supervised Classroom/Clinic Teaching

 - Mindful Teaching

-Delta Tech is approved by the United States Department of Education to participate in the Federal Financial Aid Program.
+- DTC is approved by the U.S. Department of Education to participate in federally-funded financial aid programs.